grafana/grafana/docs/sources/administration/plugin-management/index.md

 ### Compatibility

 The Frontend Sandbox is compatible with all types of plugins including app plugins, panel plugins, and data source plugins.

-The Frontend Sandbox is not compatible with:

-- Angular-based plugins
-- Plugins developed and signed by Grafana Labs
+Angular-based plugins are not supported.
+Plugins developed and signed by Grafana Labs are excluded and cannot be sandboxed.

 ### When to Use Frontend Sandbox